-Climate change may place pressure on ecological values of the SJBGMP by changing the physical drivers.
+Climate change may place pressure on ecological values of the NIGMP by changing the physical drivers.
 Under a range of carbon emission scenarios, climate change predictions for south-western Australia include:

-• Increases in sea surface temperature at Port Adelaide of 0.3-0.9 °C by 2030 and 0.4-3.5 °C by 2090 (Hope et al. 2015).
+- Increases in sea surface temperature at Port Adelaide of 0.3-0.9 °C by 2030 and 0.4-3.5 °C by 2090 (Hope et al. 2015).
 Sea surface temperature rose by about 0.6 °C over the past century (Suppiah et al. 2006).
-Increased water temperature is likely to have a positive effect on western king prawn and blue swimmer crab growth, and there has been a southerly extension of the range of blue swimmer crabs (Dixon et al. 2011a, b).
-Warmer temperatures associated with El Niño-Southern Oscillation events are likely to increase in frequency due to climate change (Cai et al. 2014), resulting in the enhanced upwellings of cold, nutrient rich water (Middleton and Bye 2007).
-The increase in nutrients benefits pelagic species such as Australian sardines and anchovies, which benefits higher order predators.
-Conversely, cold water from upwellings may have negative impacts on species that are more successful in warmer water temperatures (see Section 6.3).

-- Changes (increases or decreases) of sea surface salinity at Port Adelaide of -0.19-0.14 by 2030 and -0.71-0.39 by 2090 as a result of changes in rainfall (Hope et al. 2015, CSIRO and Bureau of Meteorology 2015).
+Warmer temperatures associated with El Niño-Southern Oscillation events may increase in frequency due to climate change (Cai et al. 2014), resulting in the enhanced upwellings of cold, nutrient rich water (Middleton and Bye 2007).
+The increase in nutrients benefits pelagic species such as Australian sardines and anchovies, which benefit higher order predators.
+Conversely, cold water from upwellings may have negative impacts on species that are more successful in warmer water temperatures (see Section 6.1). - Changes (increases or decreases) of sea surface salinity at Port Adelaide of -0.19-0.14 by 2030 and -0.71-0.39 by 2090 as a result of changes in rainfall (Hope et al. 2015, CSIRO and Bureau of Meteorology 2015).
 Changes in salinity directly affect species by altering the energy expenditure required for osmoregulation (maintaining internal salt balance) as well as the development of larvae.
 The impact of salinity change is highly specific depending on species and developmental stage (BHP Billiton 2009). - Sea level rise at Port Adelaide of 0.07-0.17 metres by 2030 and 0.23-0.83 metres by 2090 (Hope et al. 2015).
 This poses a threat to intertidal mangrove and saltmarsh habitats across South Australia because existing land use (e.g. farming, roads) or lack of suitable low-lying topography prevent inland migration (Scientific Working Group 2011, Fotheringham and Coleman 2008).
-Sea level rise may also exacerbate loss of habitat for migratory shorebirds in South East Asia (Nicol et al. 2015). - Decreases in ocean pH (increased acidity) at Port Adelaide of 0.6-0.8 by 2030 and 0.6-0.33 by 2090 (Hope et al. 2015), which may affect the process by which marine animals, e.g. molluscs, make shells and plates (Secretariat CBD 2009, Brierley & Kingsford 2009, The Royal Society 2005, Hobday et al. 2006, Kleypas et al. 2006). - Increased frequency of extreme weather events, including an increase in the average number of days that exceed 40 °C increasing from about 4 days 7 days by 2030 and 22 days by 2090 (Hope et al. 2015).
+Sea level rise may also exacerbate loss of habitat for migratory shorebirds in South East Asia (Nicol et al. 2015). - Decreases in ocean pH (increased acidity) at Port Adelaide of 0.6-0.8 by 2030 and 0.6-0.33 by 2090 (Hope et al. 2015), which may affect the process by which marine animals, e.g. molluscs, make shells and plates (Secretariat CBD 2009, Brierley & Kingsford 2009, The Royal Society 2005, Hobday et al. 2006, Kleypas et al. 2006). - The Leeuwin Current is expected to weaken (Feng et al. 2009), which may affect recruitment of some species that rely on currents to transport larvae to favourable habitats, or species for which recruitment success is correlated with stronger current (section 6.5). - Upwellings may increase in future, which may increase lobster catch rates (Feenstra et al 2014). - Increased frequency of extreme weather events, including an increase in the average number of days that exceed 40 °C increasing from about 4 days to as high as 7 days by 2030 and 16 days by 2090.
 An example of the potential impact of extreme weather events is the large-scale seagrass diebacks in Spencer Gulf during low tides combined with extremely hot air temperatures and strong northerly winds (Seddon et al. 2000).

-Baseline information on physical drivers that may be influenced by climate change is presented in Section 6.
+Baseline information on physical drivers which may be influenced by climate change is presented in Section 6.